syrkis/miiii/paper/main.typ

   ],
 )<nats>

 More generally, modular arithmetic on primes is a particularly useful task for MI as it ensures uniformity among the output classes, allows for comparison with other MI work @nanda2023, and, from a number-theoretic point of view, primes contain mysteries ranging from the trivially solved—are there an infinite number of primes?—to the deceptively difficult—can all even numbers larger than 4 be described as the sum of two primes?
 The latter, known as Goldbach's Conjecture, remains unsolved after centuries.
-The choice of using every prime less than the square root of the largest number of the dataset, also serves the following purpose: to test if a given natural number is prime, it suffices to test that it is not a multiple of any prime less than its square root—the set of tasks trained for here, can thus be viewed in conjunction as a single prime detection task (primes are the only samples whose target vector is the zero vector).
+The choice of using every prime less than the square root of the largest number of the dataset also serves the following purpose: to test if a given natural number is prime, it suffices to test that it is not a multiple of any prime less than its square root—the set of tasks trained for here, can thus be viewed in conjunction as a single prime detection task (primes are the only samples whose target vector contains no zeros, since it is not a multiple of any of the factors $q$).
 There are about $n/ln(n)$ primes less than $n$.
 // To test if a given number $n$ is prime, it is sufficient to test if it is divisible by any prime less than $sqrt(n)$ (Sieve of Eratosthenes), of which there are about $sqrt(n)/ln(sqrt(n))$.
 // PASED IN MIGHT NEED WORK WITH FLOW

-To provide insight into the periodic structure of these remainders mod $1$ for natural numbers less than #num(12769) (and motivate thinking in rotational terms), @nats visualizes various modular patterns in polar coordinates ($n, n mod 2 pi$).
-One could imagine tightening and loosening the spiral by multiplying $tau$ by a constant, to align multiples of a given number in a straight line (imagining this is encouraged).
+To provide insight into the periodic structure of these remainders for natural numbers less than #num(12769) (and motivate thinking in rotational terms), @nats visualizes various modular patterns in polar coordinates ($n, n mod 2 pi$).
+One could imagine tightening and loosening the spiral by multiplying $2 pi$ by a constant to align multiples of a given number in a straight line (imagining this is encouraged).

 // Lastly, the reader is asked to accept the inspection of a DL model transitioning from archive to algorithm on multiple simultaneous tasks as inherently interesting, independent of the current literature's scarcity on the subject.